- Huh? There are Rules?

 Almost all clubs establish a committee of selectors composed of three to five officials, which generally include the senior coach and the manager of football operations, and often include assistant coaches, captains and senior players.
 The selectors are given total responsibility for the side that runs out onto the oval for each match.

 These players go back to play in minor leagues.
-Players from West Coast and Fremantle go back to play with local clubs in the West Australian Footbal League (WAFL).
+Players from West Coast go back to play for a reserve West Coast Eagles team in the West Australian Football League (WAFL).
+Fremantle players got back to an allied club, Peel Thunder, in the same league.
 Players from the Sydney Swans, Greater Western Sydney, Brisbane and Gold Coast go back to play with their reserve teams in the North East Australian Football League (NEAFL).
 Players from Adelaide and Port Adelaide go back to play with their reserve teams in the South Australian National Football League (SANFL).
 Until the end of the 1999 season the Victorian clubs, and the Sydney Swans, had 'reserves' or 'seconds' teams in the AFL.
 At the end of the 1999 season the 'reserves' or 'seconds' competition was eliminated.
 Clubs had several options: enter their own team in the VFL or NEAFL, forge an alliance with an existing VFL club, or have their players not selected for senior action spread over several teams.
 While Geelong entered a "stand alone" team, the other Victorian clubs have alliances with VFL sides.